-Henry VII lavished huge sums on a new Lady Chapel, which was begun in 1503 but not completed until 1516, nearly six years after his death.
-Henry’s imposing tomb at the east end of the chapel has magnificent gilt bronze effigies of the king and his wife, Elizabeth of York made by the brilliant Florentine Renaissance sculptor, Pietro Torrigiano.
+Henry VII lavished huge sums on his new Lady Chapel, which was begun in 1503 but not completed until 1516, nearly six years after his death.
+Henry’s imposing tomb at the east end of the chapel has magnificent gilt bronze effigies of the king and his wife, Elizabeth of York, made by the brilliant Florentine Renaissance sculptor, Pietro Torrigiano.
 The king and queen lie in a vault below their monument, together with James I. The bronze screen is by Thomas Ducheman.
 Henry's mother Lady Margaret Beaufort also has a tomb designed by Torrigiano in the south aisle.

 At the east end is the Royal Air Force chapel.
 The stained glass window by Hugh Easton depicts the badges of the fighter squadrons that took part in the Battle of Britain in 1940.
 Above, in the main east window, is stained glass designed by Alan Younger, installed in 2000.
 In May 2013 two new windows designed by Hughie O'Donoghue were installed either side of the central east window.
 Predominantly blue in colour they incorporate emblems related to the Blessed Virgin Mary including lilies and stars.
 All three eastern windows were presented by Lord and Lady Harris of Peckham.

 Henry VII's Lady Chapel by James Wilkinson

 Westminster Abbey: the Lady Chapel of Henry VII edited by T. Tatton-Brown and R. Mortimer, 2003